Carrizo Plain: Solar power

 The remote Carrizo Plain's status as one of the sunniest places in the state was exploited by the solar power industry from 1983 to 1994.
 This was by far the largest photovoltaic array in the world, with 100,000 of the 1 by 4 ft photovoltaic arrays producing 5.2 megawatts at its peak.
 The plant was originally constructed by the Atlantic Richfield oil company (ARCO) in 1983.
-During the 1979 energy crisis ARCO became a solar energy pioneer, manufacturing the photovoltaic arrays themselves.
-ARCO first built a 1 megawatt pilot operation, the Lugo plant in Hesperia, California, which is also now closed.
-The Carrizo Solar Corporation, based in Albuquerque, New Mexico, bought the two facilities from ARCO in 1990, but the price of oil never rose as was predicted, so the solar plant never became competitive with fossil fuel-based energy production.
-Carrizo Solar sold its electricity to the local utility for between three and four cents a kilowatt-hour, while a minimum price of eight to ten cents a kilowatt-hour would have been necessary in order for Carrizo to make a profit.
-Another photovoltaic facility was planned for the site by the Chatsworth Utility Power Group; with an output of 100 megawatts, it would have been many times larger than the existing facility, but the facility never got off the drawing board.
-The Carrizo Solar Company dismantled its 177 acre facility in the late 1990s, and the used solar panels are still being resold throughout the world.
+During the 1979 energy crisis, ARCO became a solar energy pioneer, manufacturing its own photovoltaic arrays.
+ARCO first built a 1-megawatt pilot operation, the Lugo plant in Hesperia, California, which is now closed.
+The Carrizo Solar Corporation, based in Albuquerque, New Mexico, bought the two facilities from ARCO in 1990.
+Still, oil prices never rose as predicted, so the solar plant never became competitive with fossil-fuel-based energy production.
+Carrizo Solar sold its electricity to the local utility for between 3 and 4 cents per kilowatt-hour.

+In comparison, a minimum price of 8 to 10 cents per kilowatt-hour would have been necessary for Carrizo to break even.
+Another photovoltaic facility was planned for the site by the Chatsworth Utility Power Group, with an output of 100 megawatts; it would have been many times larger than the existing facility, but it never progressed beyond the drawing board.
+The Carrizo Solar Company dismantled its 177 acre facility in the late 1990s, and the used solar panels are still being resold worldwide.